Drizin/CodegenCS/src/CodegenCS/NuGetReadMe.md

 ## Templates Summary

-So basically when we implement any template interface we get:
+So basically:

+- There are interfaces for single-file templates (those that get a ICodegenTextWriter and render to it) or multiple-file templates (those that get a ICodegenContext and may render multiple files)
+- There are interfaces for writing the template using imperative programming (using pure C# to write to the received ICodegenTextWriter or ICodegenContext) and simpler interfaces just expect you to return an interpolated string.
+- There is an extension `Load<T>()` to Load any template (by the Class Type `T` - we can load any type that implements templating interfaces). `Load<T>()` has Dependency Injection support (it can inject into the template constructor any required dependency)
+- After a template is loaded there is an extension `Render(TModel model)` (or `Render()`)  to invoke (render) that template (providing the required input models, if any).
-- Templates can be loaded (`.LoadTemplate<T>`) and rendered (`.Render(TModel model)`) directly from the ICodegenTextWriter
+- Templates can be loaded and rendered directly from ICodegenTextWriter or from ICodegenContext using `textWriter.LoadTemplate<T>().Render(TModel model)`
-- Templates can be interpolated (`Template.Load<T>`) and rendered (`.Render(TModel model)`) directly from any interpolated string
+- Templates can be loaded and rendered directly from interpolated strings (`{{ Template.Load<T>().Render(TModel model) }}`)
 - Everything will be strongly typed, with intellisense/autocomplete and type-checking (e.g. `Render()` will expect a type depending on the template that was loaded)
 - We can embed subtemplates inside other templates, and they can receive/pass models, meaning complex templates can be well organized (instead of a single huge/ugly template)
-- Templates may or may not require input models.
-- Templates can rely on some Ready to Use Input Models that we have:
-    - [CodegenCS.DbSchema](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.DbSchema) represents the database schema of a MSSQL database or a PostgreSQL database, and can be used by templates that generate POCOs or even complete data access layers. [dotnet-codegencs dbschema extract](https://github.com/Drizin/CodegenCS/tree/master/src/dotnet-codegencs) is a tool that extract the schema of those databases into a JSON file.
+- Templates can rely on some **Ready to Use Input Models** like [CodegenCS.DbSchema](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.DbSchema) - this model represents the database schema of a MSSQL database or a PostgreSQL database, and can be used by templates that generate POCOs or even complete data access layers. [dotnet-codegencs dbschema extract](https://github.com/Drizin/CodegenCS/tree/master/src/dotnet-codegencs) is a tool that extract the schema of those databases into a JSON file.
-    - [CodegenCS.Models.OpenAPI](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.Models.OpenAPI) represents an OpenAPI (Swagger) specification, and can be used by templates that generate REST API clients or servers.
+- Another input model (under development) is [CodegenCS.Models.OpenAPI](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.Models.OpenAPI) - this model represents an OpenAPI (Swagger) specification, and can be used by templates that generate REST API clients or servers.
-    - Any other structured data source (that can be read using C#) can be used as an input model (so you can read from JSON, YAML, XML, schema of other database vendors, etc)
+- You can use any other structured data source (that can be read using C#) as an input model (so you can read from JSON, YAML, XML, schema of other database vendors, etc)